Do I Belong is a question that hums beneath the surface for many of us:

 “Do I Belong Here?”
 How Early Wounds Shape This Inner Question

-For some, this question was handed to us in childhood.
+For some, this question was handed to us in childhood; a time when our identity and core beliefs began to form.

 - Maybe you were the sensitive one in a family that valued stoicism.
 Or the creative dreamer in a system that rewarded logic and order.